Abdoulch197/Data-Engineering-Portfolio/README.md

 👉 [View project](https://github.com/babadele2/FinalProjectPTMS)

 ### ⚙️ CademyCode – Data Engineering Pipeline
-Built an end-to-end ETL pipeline that extracts data from a relational SQLite database, cleans and transforms it using pandas, validates schema consistency, and produces an analytics-ready dataset for deployment.
+Built an end-to-end ETL pipeline that extracts data from a relational SQLite database, cleans and transforms it using pandas, validates schema consistency, and produces an analytics-ready dataset for deployment through Jupyter notebook.
 Designed the project to simulate a production-style workflow with logging, validation checks, and automated deployment using a Bash script.
 **Tools:** Python, Pandas, SQLite, Bash, Git , Jupyter notebook 👉 [View project](https://github.com/Abdoulch197/cademycode-data-pipeline)